Smack My Bitch Up: Certifications

+Release history

 In other media

-Smack My Bitch Up was in the soundtrack of the 2000 version of Charlie’s Angels.
-In 2001, the song was featured in the comedy horror film Scary Movie 2.

 In 2012, a parody video, by the now defunct YouTube channel TheCube95, went viral.
 The video featured a cat exhibiting similar reckless behavior to that of the woman in the original music video.

+In Grand Theft Auto III, one of the first missions is called "Don't Spank Ma Bitch Up", clearly referring to "Smack My Bitch Up".
 In 2020, the game Cyberpunk 2077 featured a scene where the main character, V, in the "Chipin' In" main quest, goes to clubs, gets tattoos, does drugs and drinks alcohol while being controlled by the character of Johnny Silverhand.
 The cutscene is in first-person perspective (just like most of the game) and has a corresponding song on the soundtrack titled "Smack My Chip Up", a clear reference to "Smack My Bitch Up".
 Released the same year, Assassin's Creed Valhalla includes a sidequest called "The Prodigy", where the player character boxes a clergyman, prompting a character named Keith to sing, "Smack my bishop!"